seanhaydongriffin/Scriptable-Fronius-Power-Monitor/README.md

 ## Requirements
-- a Fronius inverter (only tested so far with the Gen24 model)
+- a Fronius inverter (tested so far on the Gen24 model)
 - an iOS device (ie. iPhone or iPad)
 - the [Scriptable app](https://scriptable.app)